iProgramMC/EasyExporter/README.md

 This level exporter is very flexible.
 Although you will have to do a lot of things manually, you can import any \*.obj file.

 ### Messed up UVs ingame?
-Seems like LIPID makes UV vertices that are really far away.
+Might be that LIPID makes UV vertices that are really far away.
+##### If you aren't using Lipid
 Make sure that no UV vertices' positions go beyond the range `[-16,15]`.
+##### If you are
+Please import the model in Blender, then do the steps detailed above, and reexport (From Blender, of course)